Shiranui (optical phenomenon): Hypotheses

 The meteorologist Sakuhei Fujiwhara wrote Atmospheric Light Phenomena in 1933, but in it, he wrote that he did not know the cause of shiranui, and due to some who profited from delighting sightseers, he pointed out the possibility that they are from noctiluca.

-Tairi Yamashita, Professor at Kumamoto University, made extensive studies of Shiranui using modern instruments with the assistance of students.
-He concluded that "Shiranui is an optical phenomenon resulting from light going through the complicated distributions of clumps of air with different temperatures and getting refracted.
+Tairi Yamashita, professor at Kumamoto University, made extensive studies of Shiranui using modern instruments with the assistance of students.
+He concluded, "Shiranui is an optical phenomenon resulting from light going through the complicated distributions of clumps of air with different temperatures and getting refracted.
 Therefore, the source of these lights are fires from private houses and fires used for luring fish, and so on.
 When these conditions are met, the same kind of phenomenon can be seen in other places and days.
 For example, road mirages, mirages in general, and heat shimmer are the same type of phenomena.
 Also, Nobuyuki Marume, in the collection of essays, "Shiranui," published many photographs under the title "Changes of Shiranui with the Passage of Time from Shiranui Town towards the Direction of Amura."

 Machika Miyanishi, professor of Kumamoto Higher Technical School and Hiroshima Higher Technical School, made extensive scientific studies and wrote eight papers, including two English papers.
 His conclusion was: the light source of Shiranui was that of fishing boats.
 Large tideland forms lumps of air of different temperatures on special days, and by the voltex movement of air lumps, the light appears as deformed fluctuation in images of light.
 Tairi Yamashita, Professor at Kumamoto University, made extensive studies of Shiranui using modern instruments with the assistance of students.
 He concluded that there is a very complex distribution of heated air lumps and cold air lumps which constantly change.
 Light from distant sources repeatedly fluctuates, and either increases or decreases or disappears.
 In some cases, light is split.
 These changes appear to the observer changing greatly and irregularly.
 Under the same conditions, Shiranui may appear in other seasons.

 Nowadays, the tidal flats are all filled up, lightbulbs illuminate the darkness of the night, and the seawater has become polluted making it difficult to see these shiranui.